Ben-Jarvis/TEMP-crazy-tutorials-2024/docs/exercise_1/exercise_1_description.rst

 .. image:: square_after.gif
   :width: 650
-  :alt: initial gains lead to bad performance
+  :alt: tuned gains lead to better performance
   :align: center

 Once you are happy with your gains, you can disable tuning (**self.tuning_level = "off"**).